gannavarapu-priya/AI-Powered-Financial-Data-Insights-Tool/README.md

 # AI Powered Financial Data Insights Tool

-Developed and deployed an AI-driven financial insights platform that allows users to explore and query companies' 10-K reports with natural language questions.
+Developed and deployed an AI-driven financial insights platform that allows users to explore and query companies 10-K reports with natural language questions.

 # Project Overview